drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

-## Don't worry we'll look at histology slides shortly
+## don't worry we'll look at histology slides shortly

 ## Clinical features

 - Respiratory symptoms with an appropriate occupational or environmental exposure history
 - Host-factor (e.g adaptive immune response, systemic) vs exposure factor dominant presentations (local inflammatory response)
 - Investigations

-- Attribution frequently non-trivial
+## Attribution frequently non-trivial

-##
+## New workplace and environmental exposures all the time

 ![A hierarchy of attribution in occupational lung diseases (11)](images/Attribution.jpg){ width=90% }

-# But I'm not covering it all
+# I can't cover it all

 ## I'll cover three chemicals that cause diseases where the hard work of attribution has already been done